Sorry to be the bearers of bad news, but it turns out that sleeping with a fan on could actually be bad for your health.

 Sleeping with a fan on all night you could be at risk of sinus problems, exacerbated allergies and dehydration, among other health issues.

 This is because as the fan circulates it dries the air out and when you breathe in that dry air it can cause your nasal passages to produce excess mucus and become blocked up.

 And according to experts it can even make your hay fever worse.

 “As a fan moves air around the room, it causes flurries of dust and pollen to make their way into your sinuses,” says expert Mark Reddick, known as The Sleep Advisor.

 “If you’re prone to allergies, asthma, and hay fever, this could stir up a whole lot of trouble.”

 To combat this, Mark suggests making sure that you dust off your fan before using it.

 And for all of those who sleep with eyes and mouths open, it’s not good news either.
 With dry air going into your mouth you could wake up in the night feeling seriously dehydrated, and with it blowing into your eyes all night say hello to itchy, dry, tired eyes.

-Possibly the worse offense of this beloved summer sleeping companion is that it throws the term beauty sleep out of the window, because with dry air blowing onto your face all night, you definitely won’t wake up looking dewy and hydrated (more like one of the Hocus Pocus witches).
+Possibly the worse offence of this beloved summer sleeping companion is that it throws the term beauty sleep out of the window, because with dry air blowing onto your face all night, you definitely won’t wake up looking dewy and hydrated (more like one of the Hocus Pocus witches).